The Master of Science in Mathematics provides the student with basic

 or to pursue further graduate education.
 Completion of the program

-Nine (9) courses in total, accumulating at least 30 credits, with
+At least 9 courses in total and at least 30 credits, with at

 least four courses numbered above 200.
 A passing grade on a PhD